clethrill/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc B - Welcome to Barovia.md

 <p>A single shaft of light thrusts illumination into the main square, its brightness looking like a solid pillar in the heavy fog.
 Above the gaping doorway, a sign hangs precariously askew, proclaiming this to be the Blood on the Vine tavern.</p>
 </div>

 The tents host the village’s elderly, sick, and children, who have been gathered here as a fortification of last resort.
 The statue bears a weather-worn plaque at its base, which reads: “ISMARK ANTONOVICH THE GREAT.
-Burgomaster of Barovia.
+Mayor of Barovia.
 Bane of Vampires.
 618—662 B.C." (“B.C." stands for “Barovian Calendar.")
 ![[Ismark the Great.png]]
 <span class="credit">"Ismark the Great" by Caleb Cleveland.
 Support him on <a href="https://patreon.com/calebisdrawing/">Patreon!</a></span>
 If the players ask about the statue, Ismark can share the following information:

-* In life, Ismark Antonovich, also known as Ismark the Great, was a mighty warrior and the burgomaster of the village of Barovia.
+* In life, Ismark Antonovich, also known as Ismark the Great, was a mighty warrior and the mayor of the village of Barovia.
 In his prime, he fought scores of vampires and other undead left behind when Strahd vanished from public view.
 He eventually died defending a group of trappers from a dire wolf attack at the age of 44, and the statue outside was erected in his honor.
 * Ismark Antonovich was Ismark Kolyanovich's great-grandfather.
 Ismark's father, Kolyan, gave him that name in the hopes that he would one day become a great warrior.
 ## B5c.
 The Blood of the Vine Tavern
 This area is largely as described in <span class="citation">E2.
 Blood of the Vine Tavern (p.
 43)</span>.
 However, instead of Alenka, Mirabel, and Sorvia—the three Vistani found here in the original module—Arik is the sole owner and proprietor of the tavern.
 (Alenka, Mirabel, and Sorvia aren’t present in the tavern, having fled the village for Tser Pool the day before the siege began.)